2. What is self-build and custom build?

 The Self-Build Portal

-For further general information on self/custom build please visit The Self-Build Portal - The Gateway to more Self and Custom Build Homes
+For more general information please visit The Self-Build Portal - The Gateway to more Self and Custom Build Homes which is endorsed by the Government.